Jury Information

 How do I become a Juror?

 Prior to being called, citizens receive and are required to complete a questionnaire.
 This form is called the "Juror Personal History Questionnaire".
-This form is used to select appropriate people for jury duty.
-Once it is determined a person is appropriate, their name is added to a potential juror list.
+This form is used to select qualified people for jury duty.
+Once it is determined a person is qualified, their name is added to a potential juror list.
 Each month approximately 50 people are selected from that list.
 Persons receiving a Jury Venire (order to report) who have a valid reason for not serving as a juror can call the court to state the reason and argue their case for not serving as a juror.
 It should be noted that childcare, school, and most work conflicts are NOT valid or acceptable reasons.

 Jury Selection Process